Bounded Distance-control for Multi-UAV Formation Safety and Preservation in Target-tracking Applications: Formation Safety and Preservation for Collaborative Target Tracking

-Such a QLF-control does not include constraints on the inter-agent distances and allows for the formation to rearrange the cyclic order (topology) of its agents.
-Further, we consider the effect of noise in the target velocity, agent-target and inter-agent distance measurements used in the BLF and QLF-based control for the circular motion of the target.
+{The gains for both the controls are equally set to $K_T = 0.03$ and $K = 0.01$ for comparing their performance.} The bound on the control input to agents is $u_{\text{max}} = 3~\text{m/s}$. {We consider a straight-line and circular motion of the target and compare the results for the BLF and QLF-controls.} Further, we consider the effect of noise in the target velocity, agent-target, and inter-agent distance measurements used in the controls for the circular motion of the target.